noodldocs/noodldocs.github.io/2.4/nodes/ui-elements/button/README.md

 <##head##>
 # Button

 This node places a customizable button in the visual tree.

 ![](./button_visual.png ':class=img-size-l')

-The button has a **Click** signal that you can trigger actions with.
+The button has a <span class="ndl-signal">Click</span> signal that you can use to trigger actions.

 ![](./button_node.png ':class=img-size-l')
 <##head##>

 This control contains all logic such as accessibility etc. It can be styled in via it's properties.
 Use variations to create different types of buttons

 ## Inputs